sudvarma/upload/README.md

 With breaking signature area in to separate chunks, changes to signature could be live-streamed to other participants in the document.
 We could use a websocket/ chat server design approach to live stream signatures across to multiple particpants
 #### Fine-grained access control
 Each signature chunk could be modified only to the chunk owner or the respective signature chunk particpant alone.
+#### Priority Chunk
+Each particpant may be intrested in certain chunks to be loaded first, as they may have to sign in that area.
+So priority of chunks per user could be held in the metadata.